andrewmpierce/fnz/readme.md

 frameworks work and strengthen my understanding of the web and web applications.

+It's most definitely not complete right now.
+These docs are aspirational and written to help give me a roadmap.
 At completion, it will consist of a basic HTTP server, a routing layer, database connection with the ability to run migrations and SQL on the fly, a basic templating language, and maybe a very lightweight ORM.